billyrrr/onto/docs/features.md

-## Features
+# Features

-Many features are still being implemented.
+Here are some reasons for choosing `flask-boiler` over the protocols and frameworks it is employing.

 ### Native to Distributed Systems

 #### Load Balancing

 `flask-boiler` is designed to run on clusters such as `kubernetes`.
-By limiting the source range, you may route an event to its dedicated server which, for example, may already hold the states it requires.
+By limiting the source range, you may route an event to its dedicated pod
+which, for example, may already hold the states it requires.

 #### Consistency